Provide Food & Water Sustainably

 Collaborating for Success

-This project has brought together leading businesses, academic institutions and non-profit organizations working on agroforestry.
-TNC, which is responsible for grant administration, is working with six regional leads (see map above) to manage the project, including coordinating with national partners to expand financing and develop markets for agroforestry commodities.
+This project brings together leading businesses, academic institutions and non-profit organizations working on agroforestry.
+TNC is the project lead and responsible for grant administration; processing incentive payments to producers; and leading the measuring, monitoring, reporting and verification effort.
+TNC is working with six regional leads (see map above) to manage the project, including coordinating with national partners to expand financing and develop markets for agroforestry commodities.

 Project partners include, but are not limited to: